WintersDeep/cv-ctf/spoilers-and-code/docs/design/flag4.md

 - The order that characters are assigned into the string is entirely random.
 - Some gadgets fill zero characters - these are considered "junk" gadgets and implement behaviours to obfuscate the decoding process.
 - Most assignment gadgets (gadgets that actually build the strings) currently operate on XOR operations.
 They will prefer taking their operands from existing bytes in the software (i.e. to compose the letter `A` a gadget might try to find two bytes in the program text that XOR to this value).
 Sometimes this isn't possible, in such cases one of two things happen:
-    - The _"junk_" gadgets previously discussed can inject bytes into the software that have no specifically required value (they are literally garbage), these bytes values can be assigned to supply a missing value if required.
+    - The _"junk_" gadgets previously discussed can inject bytes into the software that have no specifically required value (they are literally garbage), these bytes values can be assigned to supply a missing XOR operand if required.
-    - If there are no available junk bytes to fill the value (no junk gadgets used, or no junk bytes available/inserted) a literal value to complete the XOR pair may be used.
+    - If there are no available junk bytes to fill the XOR operand (no junk gadgets used, or no junk bytes available/inserted) a literal value to complete the XOR pair may be used.

 This process has a few "benefits":